hyperledger/fabric-sdk-java/README.md

 ---

-## v2.1 builds of Fabric and Fabric-ca needed for the integration test

-To get a functioning Fabric v2.1 network needed by the SDK Integration tests.

-`./scripts/run-integration-tests.sh`

-This command needs to be rerun each time the Integration tests are run.

 ## SDK dependencies
 SDK depends on few third party libraries that must be included in your classpath when using the JAR file.
 To get a list of dependencies, refer to pom.xml file or run
 <code>mvn dependency:tree</code> or <code>mvn dependency:list</code>.